pact-foundation/pact-plugins/plugins/csv/README.md

 ## Installing the plugin

 The plugin binary and [manifest file pact-plugin.json](pact-plugin.json) need to be copied into the `$HOME/.pact/plugins/csv-0.0.0` directory.
+You can download those from the release for the plugin.

 ## Running with a development version of the plugin